 Creating Code From a CSV File

-Head to Admin Dashboard → Invitation Code Content Access → Invitation codes to create codes.
+Head to Admin Dashboard → Invitation Code Content Access → Import codes from CSV.

 Add Invitation Code (From CSV File)

 Speed up the import process by using a sample file.
 Download CSV example file

 This method generates multiple invitation codes at once based on a CSV file.

 - Sequence name - Write down the session name (for internal use only and will not affect the codes)